 The breakdown in morale led to the erosion of organisational controls.
 Political leaders blamed combat fear, psychosocial breakdown and psychiatric breakdown as weaknesses in ideological conviction.
 This attitude reduced trust by men in their leaders and the cause.
 Though the surveillance system appeared to work well during the first few months of 1951 control of soldiers was further weakened by the deaths of hard core motivated political leaders and military cadres.

 This study is in the vein of military sociological inquiry into combat motivation conducted after World War 2 by Shils and Janowitz.
 There are methodological problems with interviewing prisoners, as well as the small sample size.
-However, it is a unique insight how the PLA as a revolutionary guerrilla army sought to shape and form the primary group and ultimately its soldiers, not only as combatants, but as communist citizens.
+However, it is a unique insight how the PLA, as a revolutionary guerrilla army, sought to shape and form the primary group and ultimately its soldiers, not only as combatants, but as good communist citizens.